 Other Information about Mock GPS You May Want to Know

 There are a couple of pieces of information that you might want to know.

 First, for Android users, because you're enabling GPS from a developer setting, the app can know that the location is a mock GPS signal, not the real one.
 For Android 17 and below, this information comes from "Settings.Secure."
 For newer versions of Android, an app can ask if the location is from a mock provider.
 An app using the developer settings is a mock provider, so this is true.

 There isn't much way around this, unfortunately.
-If you're willing to root your device, you can enable mock locations without using developer options, which bypasses this concern entirely.
+If you're willing to root your device, you can enable mock locations without using developer options.
 If you need to use an app that's "too smart," rooting might be your only option.

 iPhone users can disable this via Settings -> Privacy -> Location Services.
 Change that to off to prevent apps from knowing where you are.
 You can even have a finer level of control and disable specific apps from having access to your GPS.